Transparent eyeball: Origin

 Emerson attended Harvard Divinity School in 1825—and by 1826, had applied for a license to preach at the Middlesex Association of Ministers.
 By 1832, Emerson left the Christian ministry but continued to believe in God.
 However, he held that God reveals his grandeur not only in scripture, but also through nature.
-“Emerson's reading in science soon after leaving the ministry was his effort to interpret God's natural book.
+"Emerson's reading in science soon after leaving the ministry was his effort to interpret God's natural book.
 As Emerson became increasingly interested in science, he eventually came to believe nature, not scripture, was the locus of revelation.
-His desire to become a naturalist was intimately connected to his yearning to write a new bible of God's revelation in nature.”
+His desire to become a naturalist was intimately connected to his yearning to write a new bible of God's revelation in nature."

-Some scholars believe that the “transparent eyeball” passage is an echo of the Bible.
-‘In Nature, Emerson fashions himself as a new prophet of nature, believing with Goethe that "prophetic vision" arises only in "slowpaced experiment."
+Some scholars believe that the "transparent eyeball" passage is an echo of the Bible.
+'In Nature, Emerson fashions himself as a new prophet of nature, believing with Goethe that "prophetic vision" arises only in "slowpaced experiment."
 Vision arises from observing nature, where, as he writes in Nature, "All things are moral; and in their boundless changes have an unceasing reference to spiritual nature."
 The essay can be regarded as Emerson's attempt to make nature itself a bible.
-In this sense, one need not spend Sundays at church but could simply retreat to the ‘woods’ and let nature inhabit his or her consciousness.
-“The reconstruction of religion in Emerson’s nature works in a number of directions.
+In this sense, one need not spend Sundays at church but can simply retreat to the 'woods' and let nature inhabit one's consciousness.
+"The reconstruction of religion in Emerson's nature works in a number of directions.
 First, there is an undeniable romantic-naturalism in his writings.
 One can and should go out into nature, into the fields and forests and be renewed.
-It follows, then, that Emerson’s religiosity may be read as natural and not supernatural, which may account for his centrality in a tradition of arts and letters which dates to his decisive split with organized religion.”
-The significance of this shift resulted in Emerson’s paradigmatic role for transcendentalism.
-“Transcendentalists believe that finding God depended on neither orthodox (Christianity) nor the Unitarians' sensible exercise of virtue, but on one's inner striving toward spiritual communion with the divine spirit.”
+It follows, then, that Emerson's religiosity may be read as natural and not supernatural, which may account for his centrality in a tradition of arts and letters which dates to his decisive split with organized religion."
+The significance of this shift resulted in Emerson's paradigmatic role for transcendentalism.
+"Transcendentalists believe that finding God depended on neither orthodox (Christianity) nor the Unitarians' sensible exercise of virtue, but on one's inner striving toward spiritual communion with the divine spirit."